 The shortest augmenting path algorithm performs at most O(mn) augmentations.
-This gives a running time of $O(m^2n)$ .
+This gives a running time of $O(m^2n)$.

-We can find the shortest augmenting paths in time Office via BES.
+We can find the shortest augmenting paths in time (0) on a via BFS.

-() (m) augmentations for paths of exactly loss medges...
+: ()(m)) augmentations for paths of exactly k < m edges...

 The shortest augmenting path algorithm performs at most O(mn) augmentations.
-This gives a running time of $O(m^2n)$ .
+This gives a running time of $O(m^2n)$.

-We can find the shortest augmenting paths in time (2000) via BFS.
+We can find the shortest augmenting paths in time (2000) via RES.

-(101) augmentations for paths of exactly (200) edges.
+: ()(m)) augmentations for paths of exactly k < m edges...

 The shortest augmenting path algorithm performs at most O(mn) augmentations.
-This gives a running time of $O(m^2n)$ .
+This gives a running time of $O(m^2n)$.

-- We can find the shortest augmenting paths in time $\mathcal{O}(m)$ via BFS. - O(m) augmentations for paths of exactly k < n edges.
+- ► We can find the shortest augmenting paths in time O(m) via BFS. - $\mathcal{O}(m)$ augmentations for paths of exactly k < n edges.

 The shortest augmenting path algorithm performs at most O(mn) augmentations.
-This gives a running time of $O(m^2n)$ .
+This gives a running time of $O(m^2n)$.

-- We can find the shortest augmenting paths in time $\mathcal{O}(m)$ via BFS. - O(m) augmentations for paths of exactly k < n edges.
+- ► We can find the shortest augmenting paths in time O(m) via BFS. - $\mathcal{O}(m)$ augmentations for paths of exactly k < n edges.